Joe Ciresi

-Joe Ciresi (born September 15, 1970) is an American politician and Democratic member of the Pennsylvania House of Representatives, representing the 146th district.
+Joseph Ciresi (born September 15, 1970) is an American politician and Democratic member of the Pennsylvania House of Representatives, representing the 146th district.
 Located in Montgomery County, the district includes all of Limerick Township, Lower Pottsgrove Township, Perkiomen Township, Royersford, Trappe, and parts of Pottstown.

 Political career

 Spring-Ford Area School District

 Ciresi was first elected to the Spring-Ford Area School District School Board in 2003, representing the 3rd region.
 He served on the board until 2017.

 Pennsylvania House of Representatives

 2016 election

 In 2016, Ciresi launched his campaign for the Pennsylvania House of Representatives to represent the 146th District, challenging Republican incumbent Tom Quigley.
 He was one of 10 candidates for the PA House to be endorsed by President Barack Obama.
 Ciresi was defeated in the general election by Quigley by nearly 600 votes, in one of the tightest margins for a state house race.

 2018 election

 In 2017, Ciresi announced he would challenge Quigley to a rematch for the 146th district.
 Both candidates were unopposed in their respective primaries.

 Receiving the endorsement of Barack Obama once again, Ciresi defeated Quigley in the general election, reversing his fortunes from 2016.